sourcegraph/handbook/content/departments/engineering/dev/process/principles-and-practices.md

 No. It's this:

-> I own X because my goal is to ship X to customers and I'll do everything I can as an engineer to make that happen.
+> I own X because my goal is to solve problem X for customers and I'll do everything I can as an engineer to make that happen.

 And yes, that comes with _responsibility_ -- with high agency and a customer-first attitude comes high responsibility.
 Everything else flows from that: